justanhduc/task-spooler/README.md

 which I like as overview, guide and examples (original url).
 On more advanced usage, don't neglect the TRICKS file in the package.

+### Changelog
+**Major update (Nov 11, 2020)**

+- Added GPU support.
+A GPU job can run or not depending on the number of available GPUs as well as free slots.
+- Various functionality updates

+    - Dependent jobs will run no matter what the error codes of their parents are.
+    - Adding more query information about a job.
+    - Added long options.

+- Replaced Makefile by CMake.

 ## Features

 I wrote Task Spooler because I didn't have any comfortable way of running batch jobs in my linux computer.
 I wanted to: